![]() |

 100 years had translated any of them.
 Certainly there was a need

 and interest for it.
-Now I know why: it's hard, takes a ridiculous
+Now I know why: it's hard, takes a ridiculous amount

-a great hobby that I enjoy.
+hobby that I enjoy.

 There are no other sources for the information contained in these aging

 manuals.
-These are the original training, operating, and maintenance
+These are the original training, operating, and maintenance manuals

-never be seen by other people who have an interest in the arms and training
+be seen by other people who have an interest in the arms and training

 of the German military.